dscpesu/EscapeQuest/CONTRIBUTING.md

 > - Do not edit/delete someone else's code in this repository.
 You can only insert new files/folders in this repository.

-> - Give a meaningful name to whatever file or folder you are adding.
-(For example, if you have written an AI code on Loan Prediction, then `loan_prediction.ipynb` is one example of a valid name)
+> - Give a meaningful name to whatever object or script you are adding to scene or the project.

 ## 🔑Guidelines